-STARs are talented individuals Skilled Through Alternative Routes, rather than a bachelor’s degree
+STARs are Skilled Through Alternative Routes

 It’s time for employers to look to STARs and see what they’re missing.